Growing multiplex networks

-We now introduce the first model of growing multiplex networks.
-Most of the classical growing models for single-layer networks assume that new nodes arrive in the graph one by one and that each node carries $m$ edge stubs; upon arrival, the new node creates $m$ new connections with other existing nodes, according to a prescribed attachment rule.
-In that case, each node $i$ has a unique \textit{arrival time} $t_i$.
-In the case of multiplexes, instead, each layer can exhibit a different edge-formation dynamics, and in general the edges of the $M$ replicas of a new node are not created at the same time.
+The few models of multiplexes proposed so far are based on the juxtaposition of random graphs~\cite{Lee2012}.
+However, networks usually result from a growing process consisting in the addition of nodes and edges over time.
+For this reason, we introduce here a model of growing multiplex networks.
+Most of the classical growing models for single-layer networks start from an initial connected graph with $m_0$ nodes and assume that new nodes arrive in the graph one by one, carrying $m$ edge stubs, and connect with other existing nodes according to a prescribed attachment rule.
+In that case, each node $i$ has a unique \textit{arrival time} $t_i$, but in multiplexes, instead, each layer can exhibit a different edge-formation dynamics, and in general the edges of the $M$ replicas of a new node are not created at the same time.
 For instance, a face-to-face interaction relationship is usually established before two individuals become friend, while two locations are usually connected by a road before a direct railway line between them is constructed.
-Consequently, we assume that a newly arrived node has $m$ stubs on each layer of the multiplex, but the replica of a node $i$ on layer $\alpha$ connects its $m$ stubs at a different time $t_i\lay{\alpha}$.
+Consequently, we assume that a newly arrived node has exactly $m$ stubs on each layer of the multiplex (in Appendix we briefly discuss the case where $m$ is a random variable), but the replica of a node $i$ on layer $\alpha$ can connect its $m$ stubs at a different time $t_i\lay{\alpha}$.
 We denote by $\bm{t}_i$ the vector of arrival times of the replicas of node $i$.
 In order to make the model analytically tractable, we make two simplifying assumptions.
 The first is that there exists a layer $\bar{\alpha}$ so that $t_i\lay{\bar{\alpha}}\le t_i\lay{\alpha}\>\forall i,\forall \alpha\neq{\bar{\alpha}}$.
 This is equivalent to saying that a newly arrived node must first create its connections on layer $\bar{\alpha}$ before any of its replicas can create connections on any other layer $\alpha\neq\bar{\alpha}$.
-We call $\bar{\alpha}$ the \textit{master layer}.
-The second assumption is that nodes arrive one by one on the master layer, at equal discrete time intervals $t=\{0,1,\ldots,\}$.
+We call $\bar{\alpha}$ the \textit{master layer} (in Appendix we briefly discuss the case in which this assumption does not hold, and each node can arrive first on any of the $M$ layers of the multiplex).
+The second assumption is that nodes arrive one by one on the master layer, at equal discrete time intervals $t=\{1,2,\ldots,\}$.
 We label the nodes of a growing multiplex according to the ordering induced by their arrival on the master layer.
 Without loss of generality, in the following we assume that the the master layer is the first one, i.e. $\bar{\alpha}=1$, and that the arrival times of the replicas of node $i$ have the form